erikbakke/AmigaKeyboard/README.md

 There are further notes in the Firmware and PCB folders, relevant to those parts of the project.

 It should be noted that this is an early design, but I have built a keyboard up from scratch with this PCB and firmware and it is working on my A4000.
+The design is not yet designed to fit into existing Amiga keyboard cases or as a 1:1 replacement for an A500 keyboard.
+In order to achieve this, the mounting holes need to be adjusted to fit the external keyboard cases, and most likely a switch mounting plate will also be required.
+To avoid disappointment, please keep this in mind before ordering PCBs from this design.